Akuli/python-tutorial/defining-functions.md

     by default, they can only create and change the value of local variables.
 - Functions can take **arguments** and they can behave differently depending on what arguments they get.
-Functions can also **return** one value, like the built-in input function does.
+Arguments are just local variables.
+- Functions can also **return** one value, like the built-in input function does.
 Returning also ends the function immediately.
 - Return a value instead of printing it if you need to do something with it after calling the function.